 Sexual Assault Policy

 Saddleback College recognizes that sexual assault is a serious issue and does not tolerate sexual assault in any form.
-The College will investigate all allegations of sexual assault occuring on-campus or at off-campus grounds or facilities maintained by the district and take appropriate disciplinary, criminal or legal action.
+The College will investigate all allegations of sexual assault occurring on-campus or at off-campus grounds or facilities maintained by the district and take appropriate disciplinary, criminal or legal action.
 If the sexual assault did not occur on campus controlled property but the alleged assailant is a Saddleback College student or employee, the victim should report the incident to the Vice President of Student Services as soon as possible.

 Any student or employee suspected of committing a sex offense of any kind is subject to both criminal prosecution by the State and disciplinary action under district and college policies and regulations.
 Campus disciplinary action can be initiated even if criminal charges are not pursued.